-We derive our forecasts of Chicago crime rates from sample data spanning the period 1960 to 2010.
+We derive our forecasts of New York City crime rates from sample data spanning the period 1960 to 2011.
 Two out-of-sample forecast periods are examined.
-The first is the period between 2011 and 2020.
-This ten-year out-of-sample period, for which the violent and property crime rates are known, is used to validate the forecasts derived from a model based on the 1960-2010 data.
-We chose a ten-year validation period to minimize "continuity bias" (i.e., the disproportionate influence of very recent values of the crime rates) in our forecasts.
-The violent and property crime rates for 2021 to 2025 are then forecasted.
+The first is the period between 2012 and 2021.
+This ten-year out-of-sample period, for which the violent and property crime rates are known, is used to validate the forecasts derived from a model based on the 1960-2011 data.
+We chose a ten-year validation period to minimize "continuity bias" in our forecasts (i.e., the disproportionate influence of very recent values of the crime rates).
+The violent and property crime rates for 2022 to 2026 are then forecasted.
 Although the start of this period precedes the time of publication, the crime rates for these years are not yet known.
 The forecasting exercise is summarized in the text, and technical details can be found in the Appendix.

 A first step in forecasting the values of a time series is to evaluate the series for "stationarity."
 A stationary series is one in which the mean and variance of the series are constant or nearly so over time.
 Forecasts of a stationary time series are more reliable than those of a nonstationary series.
-Statistical tests showed that Chicago's property crime rate between 1960 and 2010 is stationary but that the violent crime rate is nonstationary.
+Statistical tests confirmed that the violent and property crime rates in the 1960-2011 estimation period are nonstationary.

 A common approach to transforming a nonstationary time series to a stationary series is to first-difference the series.
 First-differencing transforms a series measured in levels (in this case, crime rates) to one in which each data point is the difference between the variable's current and previous level (i.e., Yt-Yt-1).
 Second- and higher-order-differencing can be applied if first-differencing does not produce stationarity.
-First-differencing was sufficient to produce stationarity in the violent crime series and, as mentioned, was not necessary for the property crime rate (see Appendix).
+First-differencing was sufficient to produce stationarity in the violent and property crime series (see Appendix).

 Autoregressive integrated moving average (ARIMA) models were used to forecast the first-differenced violent and property crime rates.
-ARIMA models are commonly used in forecasting because they offer a thorough assessment of the key properties of a time series.
-A parsimonious multivariate ARIMA model was created that contains the two variables with the most robust effects on crime rates in the Rosenfeld and Levin (2016) study: the inflation rate (adjusted by median household income) and the imprisonment rate.
-The imprisonment rate is lagged one year behind the crime rate.
-Lagging the imprisonment rate helps to mitigate, but does not fully eliminate, the estimation error associated with the "endogeneity" of imprisonment, i.e., the fact that the imprisonment rate is, in part, a function of the crime rate, so that this year's imprisonment rate may be partially caused by this year's crime rate.
-Lagging the imprisonment rate removes some of this reverse causality.
+ARIMA models are commonly used in forecasting because they offer a thorough assessment of the data-generating process in a time series.
+A parsimonious multivariate ARIMA model was created that contains the two variables with the most robust effects on crime rates in the Rosenfeld and Levin (2016) study: the inflation rate (adjusted by median household income) and the imprisonment rate.3 The imprisonment rate is lagged one